ikheetbas/Verhalen/README.md

     By pressing CTRL+C in the window where you started the images.

 ## Start and stop the application
-From now on you can start and stop the application with:
+From now on you can start and stop the application with the following commands executed in the npo-rm/ directory:
 ```
 docker-compose up         # starts the application with log in foreground
 docker-compose up -d      # starts the application in the background